padiks/book-library-django/run-django-with-apache.md

 # Run Django with Apache (mod_wsgi) Instead of Gunicorn

-Quick setup to run your Django app with Apache, including file permissions and port configuration.
+Quick setup to run your Django app with Apache, including static files, database permissions, and port configuration.

 ---